kazuyamarino/nsy-docs/USERGUIDE.md

     │   └── Web.php
 ```

->Macaw is a simple, open source PHP router.
-It's super small (~150 LOC), fast, and has some great >annotated source code.
-This class allows you to just throw it into your project and start using it >immediately.
+>Route66 was written to add some features to the minimalist Macaw router without bloating it.
+This class allows you to just throw it into your project and start using it immediately.

 #### Examples :